-Faculty Profile: Meet April Daras, Visiting Assistant Professor of Theatre Friday, February 24, 2017
+Faculty Profile: Meet April Daras, Associate Professor of Theatre

 April Daras began her professional career as an actor, later discovering directing and teaching to be increasingly satisfying pursuits.
 As an actor, Daras performed in a number of regional theatres, as well as participated in the birth and evolution of several new plays.
 She is a member of Pittsburgh Playback Theatre, an improvisational theatre ensemble committed to honoring the experiences and stories of others.
 Her work as a director covers a range of styles and genres from classical to contemporary, experimental to commercial.
 New work holds a special place in her heart and she is honored to have had the opportunity to collaborate with playwrights in the development of new work.